In Myanmar coup, Suu Kyi’s ouster heralds return to military rule

 Sen. Bob Menendez (D.-N.J.), incoming chairman of the Senate Foreign Relations Committee, strongly condemned the detentions, and said the United States and its allies should “impose strict economic sanctions, as well as other measures, against the Tatmadaw and the military leadership” of Myanmar.

 Mitchell, the former ambassador, said it was hard to gauge how much support the United States would get from its allies on sanctions.
-At one time Myanmar was subjected to among the harshest economic sanctions anywhere, crippling its economy.
+At one time Myanmar was subjected to harsh economic sanctions that crippled its economy.
 Those were mostly dropped in 2016 under the Obama administration, but targeted sanctions returned against military leaders for their role in the Rohingya crackdown.
 One possible target for new sanctions could be military-owned enterprises, which have deep roots in the economy.

 “There are all kinds of things that are possible,” Mitchell said.
 “But the key will be, because the country is so desperate right now, that [actions] don’t hurt the people of the country.”